getsentry/sentry/README.rst

 	from djangodblog.handlers import DBLogHandler

 	logging.getLogger().addHandler(DBLogHandler())

+	# Add StreamHandler to dblog's default so you can catch missed exceptions
+	logging.getLogger('dblog').addHandler(logging.StreamHandler())

 You can also use the ``exc_info`` and ``extra=dict(url=foo)`` arguments on your ``log`` methods.
 This will store the appropriate information and allow django-db-log to render it based on that information: